ivnvMkhl/live-server/README.md

 #  -src string
 #    	Relative path to files
 #  -watch
-#  	  Watch mode for listen modified files in serve path
+#  	  Watch mode for listen modified files in serve path (only on SPA mode, default false)
 ```